 AIMS AND OBJECTIVES

-At Woodcote, our community is based upon respect, good manners and fair play.
+At Woodcote, our community is based upon tolerance, respect and good manners.
 We are committed to providing a safe and caring environment that is free from disruption, violence and any form of harassment so that every one of our pupils can develop to his full potential.
 We expect our pupils to treat members of staff with courtesy and co-operation so that they can learn in a relaxed, but orderly, atmosphere.
-All pupils should care for and support each other.
+All pupils should care for and support each other, in a selfless way.

 Woodcote prides itself on its respect and mutual tolerance.
 Parents have an important role in supporting Woodcote in maintaining high standards of behaviour.
 It is essential that school and homes have consistent expectations of behaviour and that they co-operate closely together.